Simeon Featherstone - Ceramic

 An inspiration for me is someone like Jeremy Deller, who’s now a bit of a rock’n’roll star for what is essentially community & participatory art.
 It was quite a dirty word about 20 years ago, it’s nice to see someone spearheading my field of interest and doing it really well.

-Who's your favorite artist/ photographer/ designer/ director…?
+Who's your favourite artist/ photographer/ designer/ director…?

 One of my heroes is Ralph Erskine, who was an architect and built social housing in the 70s and 80s.
 He literally embedded himself in a community as part of the consultation and design process.